isabella232/GSoC17/README.md

 implementation and may be further developed.
 Despite being already useful for debugging pipelines execution, it can be improved if we had success/failure checks on tasks and input/output flow to the visualization.

+* [Issue #78](https://github.com/bionode/bionode-watermill/issues/78) - Tasks as npm modules

+This is a proposal for tasks being transformed into npm modules that require `bionode-watermill` module and that could be imported into new bionode-watermill pipelines.